All bark, no bite: although this fish looks intimidating, it is typically not aggressive and swims away when approached.

 - Prefers coastal areas near reefs or kelp, but has been found in waters as deep as 37 meters (120 ft).

-- Juveniles and adults from long, thin schools sometimes many miles long
+- Juveniles and adults form long, thin schools sometimes many miles long.

-- Primary prey is anchovies and other small fishes such as sardines, young mackerel, and grunion; schools of barracuda known to herd prey into shallow water for easier capture
+- Primarily preys on anchovies and other small fishes such as sardines, young mackerel, and grunion; schools of barracuda known to herd prey into shallow water for easier capture.

-- Predators include such birds as bald eagles and terns.
+- Predators of California barracuda include birds like bald eagles and terns, and people.

 - First sightings of schools occur in the middle of March, reaching a maximum between May and Late September/Early October.